carrieyanzh/node-hello/README.md

    The app will run on `http://localhost:3000`.

 4. **Run Terraform Locally** (optional):
-   - Ensure the backend is set up (see “Configure Terraform Backend” above).
+   - Ensure the backend is set up (see “Set Up Terraform Backend” above).
    - Navigate to the `terraform/` directory:
      ```sh
      cd terraform